corpus-christi/corpus-christi/doc/postgres-windows.md

 wget --quiet -O - https://www.postgresql.org/media/keys/ACCC4CF8.asc | sudo apt-key add -
 sudo apt-get update
 ```
+- Note that if you are stuggling with copy and pasting in bash or the Linux Subsystem, try `right click` to paste.  `(Ctrl and or Shift) + (insert or V)` may also work.
 This will add postgresql 11 to your repositories so you can install the lastest version.
 Press `enter` when the last line pops up.

 6. After the update is complete, enter in this line `sudo apt-get install postgresql-11` and press `y` when prompted.